People Were Driving Way Too Fast So This Dancing Six-Year-Old Mini 'Cop' Stepped In

 Little kids are often asked what they want to be when they grow up — but this boy from Michigan decided to get an early start.

-The Grand Rapids Police Department of Grand Rapids, Mich., had a little help slowing down traffic this week when a young boy named Solomon threw on his police officer cap and shirt.
+The Grand Rapids Police Department of Grand Rapids, Mich., had a little help slowing down traffic this week when a 6-year-old kindergartener named Solomon threw on his police officer cap and shirt.
 His father filmed him being an adorable mini cop, dancing on the side of the suburban road.

 His father sent the video into the police department, who posted it on their Facebook and Twitter accounts on Monday.
 On Twitter, the department used the hashtag #SafetyIsACommunityEffort and wrote, “There’s a new addition to the neighborhood traffic squad!”